microsoft/pxt-arcade/docs/test/skillmap/galaxy/galaxy2.md

 hint~

-Play your game on the game screen, then click **Done** to return to the main skillmap where you can carry on to find out how to add enemies to your project!
+When you're ready, click **Done** to return to the main skillmap where you can carry on to find out how to add asteroids to your project!

 ```blockconfig.global